9 Signs Of Disorganized Attachment, Causes, And Healing

 What Is Disorganized Attachment?

 A child develops an organized attachment with their caregiver when they provide a safe and secure base for them.
 The child knows that they have a safe place to return to and someone who will always strive to meet their needs.
 They become confident to venture out independently and explore the world.
+They may experience rejection, disappointment, etc., but will bounce back because they have a solid foundation of trust.

 But, when the caregiver has not created a safe and secure base, a child develops disorganized attachment.
 Disorganized attachment occurs from fright without solutions.
 The child may love their caregivers but stays in constant fear of rejection and abandonment.